ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

 - the upgrade produces a valid format
 - a full sync produces a valid format

+Together, the tests should cover every code path.
+For example, the subtrees needed mid-block, end-of-block, sapling, and orchard tests.
+They mainly used the validity checks for coverage.

 Each test should be followed by a restart, a sync of 200+ blocks, and another restart.
 This simulates typical user behaviour.